gmawdo/graymamba/README.md

 Overview
 ========

 The Secure Provenance Tracking Filesystem is a cutting-edge Network File System (NFS) developed in Rust.
-This filesystem is designed with unique features that ensure security and provenance tracking.
-The filesystem leverages modern technologies like Redis Cluster, Kafka, Shamir Secret Sharing Algorithm, and blockchain (Polkadot/Aleph Zero) to provide a secure, reliable, and traceable file storage solution.
+The filesystem incorporates advanced features to ensure security and provenance tracking.
+It employs innovative methods such as the Shamir Secret Sharing Algorithm, blockchain (Polkadot/Aleph Zero), Redis Cluster, and a Git interception feature to deliver a secure, reliable, and traceable file storage solution.

 Features
 ========

-1. Redis Cluster for Persistence:
- 	- Utilizes Redis Cluster to store files and directories  persistently.
- 	- Ensures high availability and fault tolerance.
-2. Kafka Broker for Logging:
- 	- Pushes logs to Kafka broker for robust and scalable log management.
- 	- Facilitates real-time log processing and analysis.
-3. Shamir Secret Sharing Algorithm:
+1. Shamir Secret Sharing Algorithm:
  	- Uses Shamir Secret Sharing to disassemble file contents into secret shares upon creation.
  	- Reassembles the secret shares to reconstruct the file contents when the file is read.
  	- Enhances security by ensuring that file contents are only accessible when a threshold number of shares are combined.
-4. Provenance Tracking with Blockchain:
+2. Provenance Tracking with Blockchain:
  	- Tracks provenance by recording disassembly and reassembly events on Polkadot/Aleph Zero blockchain.
  	- Provides tamper-proof records ensuring the integrity and traceability of file operations.
+3. Redis Cluster for Persistence:
+ 	- Utilizes Redis Cluster to store files and directories  persistently.
+ 	- Ensures high availability and fault tolerance.
-5. Git Interception for Fast Cloning:
+4. Git Interception for Fast Cloning:
  	- Enhances the cloning of large Git repositories by utilizing Shamir Secret Sharing.
  	- Disassembles repository data into secret shares for faster and secure cloning processes.